martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

 ### Penalty term

 As with the L-shaped variants with quadratic 2-norm terms, the 2-norm term in progressive-hedging subproblems can be approximated.
-This enables the use of `AbstractMathProgSolver` that only solve linear problems.
+This enables the use of an `AbstractOptimizer` that only support linear problems.
 The alternatives are as before:

 - [`Quadratic`](@ref) (default)
 - [`Linearized`](@ref)